-To compare treatment of primary Dupuytren\s contracture by standard limited (dermo)fasciectomy and by the modified percutaneous release combined with fat grafting.
+To compare treatment of secondary Dupuytren\s contracture by standard limited (dermo)fasciectomy and by the modified percutaneous release combined with fat grafting.
 We focus specifically on return to function and if applicable to return to work (convalescence).
-We will also study the contracture correction and recurrence rates.
+We will also study the contracture correction, recurrence rates and cost-effectiveness.